 One time he had bought a new Simpson helmet, which looked a little like Darth Vader’s head.
 Jon showed up at the track with two bobbling insect-like antennae fixed to the top of the helmet.

-I also remember the time he showed up at the track with a light blue t-shirt with SNABBON written across the back in big black letters.
+Another time he showed up at the track with a light blue t-shirt with SNABBON written across the back in big black letters.
 His explanation: whenever he got his name in the paper, they always got it wrong so he figured he would play along!

 I also remember a warm early-summer evening when we were camping at a track near Belleville.
 Jon’s kart engine lay in pieces as he tried to repair a problem and the Junebugs kept bouncing off the engine parts, his head, and even off his face.
 Finally he got so annoyed he picked up his rubber hammer and started beating the crap out of them.
 He was angry, but we were all rolling on the grass laughing our heads off.
-It didn’t take long for him to start laughing too… but he growled that he still hated Junebugs!
+It didn’t take long for him to start laughing too; but he growled that he still hated Junebugs!

 Jon won the 1977 kart championship in Ottawa.
 Later, he sold his Birel and bought another Italian kart, a BM, to compete in the Canadian Pro Kart series.
 Unfortunately, he didn’t repeat the same level of success there and soon left the sport altogether.
 (I actually ended up with his BM a little later).